GM aids Opel by booking Russian profits at loss-making unit

 “This will allow GM Europe to emerge more quickly from the red,” said Ferdinand Dudenhoeffer, head of the CAR automotive research institute at the University of Duisburg-Essen.

-He said this suggested that new Opel chief executive and GME president Karl-Thomas Neumann, who came in March from Volkswagen , had won out in a battle for influence within GM.
+He said this suggested that new Opel chief executive and GME president Karl-Thomas Neumann, who came in March from Volkswagen (VOWG_p.DE), had won out in a battle for influence within GM.

 The move could also help Neumann to shore up support among his European workforce, which has endured tens of thousands of job cuts since 2000 - more than half of all staff - and will suffer the third closure of a car plant come 2014.